chloelewisdev/milestone-project-3/testing.md

 #### Issues found from manual testing:
 I realised that when the user signed up, they were taken to the ‘My Tips’page which showed a ‘Welcome back’ message, and asked the user if they wanted to share ‘more’ tips.
 Therefore for user experience I made sure the My Tips page would be appropriate for new users who had just signed up and also those who had logged in by tweaking the text.
+I also found that when I did a search on the Tips page, if I entered a search with a space at the end of the word I was searching or part of the word I was searching, the search did not bring up any results.
+I was unable to resolve this unfortunately due to time constraints of the project.

 ### Testing on different browsers:
 I manually tested the website on the following browsers: